 - Vestibular neuritis or labyrinthitis is a viral infection that inflames the inner ear around the nerves that help the body balance

-Dr. Dobson agrees that vertigo “can be related to things such as benign positional paroxysmal vertigo, when you have loose crystals in your ear and they can make you spin for a few seconds, or, it can go into Meniere’s disease, when you have hearing loss, ringing, or a roaring sensation, and the room is spinning for 20 minutes at a time.”
-However, the good news about these disorders, Dr. Dobson reports, “Both of which we can actually help you with.”
+Vertigo can be related to things such as benign positional paroxysmal vertigo, when you have loose crystals in your ear and they can make you spin for a few seconds, or, it can go into Meniere’s disease, when you have hearing loss, ringing, or a roaring sensation, and the room is spinning for 20 minutes at a time.
+The good news about these disorders is that a trained ENT can help you with them.

 It’s less common, but vertigo could also be tied to a head or neck injury, stroke, or other brain problem, migraine headaches, or even medications that end up damaging the ear.